 A similar pipeline runs along the bottom of the watercourse joining up with the northern end pipeline where the watercourse joins the Waitaua Stream.
-Another pipeline runs along the boundary line on the north-western corner of The proposed development is understood to consist of a residential sublivision comprising residential lots of varying sizes.

-GRIERSON CONSULTANTS LIMITED 1-til-GE001V2-mmk-jag the site where a section of the pipeline runs along the boundary parallel to
+Another pipeline runs along the boundary line on the north-western corner of the site where a section of the pipeline runs along the boundary parallel to Gillingham Road.
+There is also a section of a sanitary sewage pipeline that runs along the boundary parallel to Corks road that leads into the adjacent school property site.